 Latin America and the Caribbean

-LACRO is requesting US$3.5 million for 2014 to continue strengthening country office capacity in preparedness, response and disaster risk reduction, especially in the areas where UNICEF has global sector/cluster responsibility.
-Activities carried out will be undertaken in coordination with regional REDLAC partners, humanitarian country teams and national and sub-regional actors, where possible.
+UNICEF appealed for US$3.5 million to address the humanitarian needs of children and women in the Latin America and Caribbean region for 2014.
+As of 30 June 2014, a total of US$950,000 or 27 per cent of requirements, have been met.
+Additional funding is critical to enable UNICEF to continue strengthening capacity in preparedness, response and disaster risk reduction, especially in the areas where UNICEF has global sector/cluster responsibility.
+Activities carried out will be undertaken in coordination with regional REDLAC partners, Humanitarian Country Teams and national and sub-regional actors, where possible.
 In addition, regional funding may be used by country offices to respond to situations elsewhere in the region that are not included in a separate chapter of Humanitarian Action for Children 2014 and may not benefit from inter-agency flash appeals to respond to small- or medium-size emergencies.

 *Includes emergency funds carried over from 2013, not including recovery costs.

 1 Haiti had 703,867 reported cholera cases and 8,568 deaths as of June 2014; the Dominican Republic had 31,090 reported cases since November 2010; Cuba had 678 reported cases as of July 2012; and Mexico had 187 reported cases and one death in 2013 and three new reported cases in first half of 2014 (Source: Pan American Health Organization and the World Health Organization, Epidemiological Update: Cholera (PAHO and WHO, October 2013)).

 2 Source: U.S. Customs and Border Protection and OCHA, July 2014